Ornate Summer Palace pavilion overlooking Kunming Lake from Longevity Hill, Beijing

 he Temple of Heaven is one of Beijing’s most iconic landmarks and a must-see for anyone interested in history, architecture, or traditional Chinese culture.
 This vast religious complex was where emperors of the Ming and Qing dynasties performed annual ceremonies to pray for good harvests and divine blessings.

-The highlight is the Hall of Prayer for Good Harvests, a stunning circular building constructed entirely of wood without a single nail.
+The highlight is the Hall of Prayer for Good Harvests, a stunning circular building constructed entirely of wood, with no nails.
 Its rich blue roof tiles and intricate details make it one of the finest examples of Ming architecture.

 Set within a peaceful park, the Temple of Heaven is also a great place to witness local life — from tai chi practice to music and dancing in the gardens.
 It’s a serene yet powerful reminder of the city’s imperial past.